-DePaul Prep holds two major annual fundraising events.
-Poker and Casino Night, hosted in the Fall, and Spring Fling, hosted in the Spring.
+DePaul Prep holds three annual fundraising and community building events: Fall In and Poker and Casino Night in the Fall and Spring Fling in the Spring.

-In addition to these two major fundraising events and the Fund for Excellence Annual Appeal, DePaul Prep hosts a number of smaller fundraising and community events and initiatives throughout the year.
+In addition to these major fundraising events and the Fund for Excellence Annual Appeal, DePaul Prep hosts a number of smaller fundraising and community events throughout the year.